Buying your council house

 What discount you can get

 If you’ve been a tenant in other properties, this can count towards your discount.
 These tenancies will only apply if your landlord at the time was either a Right to Buy landlord or another public sector body.
-A full list of these landlords can be found in the guide, 'your right to buy your home.

 The rate of discount